Month: May 2026

 The main cost drivers that sit behind any proposal include:

-- Platform strategy.
-Maintaining separate native iOS, Android, and web codebases significantly increases both build and maintenance costs; cross‑platform frameworks we use, like Flutter, let one team ship to all platforms from a single codebase, which can reduce timelines and ongoing maintenance by 30–60% in many cases.
+Platform strategy.
+Maintaining separate native iOS, Android, and web codebases significantly increases both build and maintenance costs; cross-platform frameworks like Flutter let one team ship to all platforms from a single codebase, which can meaningfully reduce timelines and ongoing maintenance.

 Good teams start by clarifying business goals, user journeys, and constraints instead of jumping straight to Jira tickets.
 This includes stakeholder interviews, process mapping, user story workshops, and prioritization.
 Done well, this phase cuts out wasteful features that would otherwise eat a big chunk of your budget later.